Why Texas's lone Black freshman Democrat refuses to give up on the fight for voting rights – KION546

 Crockett said the battle for voting rights feels like a “modern day civil rights movement.”

-“They are there for achievement over ego and they are seeking solutions,” Pittman said.
+“They are there for achievement over ego and they are seeking solutions,” Dittmar said.
 “Women of color are more productive with sponsoring or co-sponsoring legislation.”

 Sisterly support

-Note: Correction: A previous version of this story gave the wrong surname for Kelly Dittmar.